Avani10/Texas-Senate-Elections-Analysis/README.md

 The following code is a completely reproducible code with exhaustive comments, with couple of new additions to my class project:

-1. Editted twitter scrapper in Python 3.6 with a sample comment scrapped from Bandersnatch [Black Mirror Fan]
+1. Editted twitter scrapper which is now in Python 3.6 with a sample comment scrapped for Bandersnatch [I am a Black Mirror Fan :)]
 2. The graphs generated to compare scores of Beto & Ted have been aligned better for comparison.
 3. Topic modelling at the end has been done in two ways with LDA:<br />
   A.	Bag of words with word-count using gensim & spacy libraries <br />